 Note: Exercising these rights guarantees access to a process but does not guarantee any particular outcome.

-Any Data Subject who wishes to exercise any of the above-mentioned rights may do so by filing such requests with the Assistant Dean, Graduate School at firstname.lastname@example.org.
+Any Data Subject who wishes to exercise any of the above-mentioned rights may do so by filing such request with the Director of Admissions at firstname.lastname@example.org.

 Cookies are files that many websites transfer to users’ web browsers to enable the site to deliver personalized services or to provide persistent authentication.
 The information contained in a cookie typically includes information collected automatically by the web server and/or information provided voluntarily by the user.
 Oakland University’s website uses persistent cookies in conjunction with a third party technology partner to analyze search engine usage and web traffic patterns.
 This information is used in the aggregate to monitor and enhance our web pages.
 It is not used to track the usage patterns of individual users.